cp-algorithms/cp-algorithms/src/string/aho_corasick.md

 Recall that $\text{output}$ vertices are the states where we have a match with a string from the set.
 Since in this task we have to avoid matches, we are not allowed to enter such states.
 On the other hand we can enter all other vertices.
-Thus we delete all "bad" vertices from the machine, and in the remaining graph of the automaton we find the lexicographical smallest path of length $L$.
+Thus we delete all "bad" vertices from the machine, and in the remaining graph of the automaton we find the lexicographically smallest path of length $L$.
 This task can be solved in $O(L)$ for example by [depth first search](../graph/depth-first-search.md).

 ### Finding the shortest string containing all given strings